Telling us what you need

 Semester one exams

-You must have a meeting with us to make arrangements at least two weeks before the beginning of the Christmas break.
+You must have an appointment with us to make arrangements before Monday 24 November 2023.

 Semester two exams

-If you did not have arrangements in semester one but now need them, you must have a meeting with us at least two weeks before the beginning of the Easter break.
+If you did not have arrangements in Semester one but now need them, you must have an appointment with us at least two weeks before the beginning of the Easter break.
+The deadline for Semester two exams this academic year is Friday 15 March 2024.

 If you miss the deadline